Behmused/PristineMouseover/README.md

 # PristineMouseover

-Ostranauts mouseover mod to identify Pristine items in-game with hover (P), or Pristine in the mega tooltip.
+Ostranauts mouseover mod that identifies Pristine items in-game by adding `(P)` to the standard hover tooltip.

 ---

 ## Features

 * Adds `(P)` to item mouseover tooltip if item is Pristine
-* Adds `Pristine` label in the mega tooltip
+* Does not modify or depend on the mega tooltip
 * Works automatically when hovering over items

 ---